Ismaestro/angular-example-app/README.md

 `npm run lint` - Runs the linter (tslint)

-`npm run ci` - Executes linter and e2e tests
+`npm run ci` - Executes linter and tests

-`npm run deploy` - Builds the app and deploy to Github pages (fork to do this)
+`npm run deploy` - Builds the app and deploy it to Github pages (angular-cli-ghpages) (fork to do this)

 `npm run sme` - Builds and runs source map explorer, really cool :)